 - India (Udupi): Kaveri Haritas (O.P.
 Jindal Global University)

 Kalpana Karunakaran (Indian Institute of Technology Madras); Jean-Louis Laville (Centre National des Arts et Métiers / CNAM); Ibrahim SaÏd (UNRISD)

 Outputs and Activities

-• Raising public awareness of SSE in national TV and radio.
+- Raising public awareness of SSE via national TV and radio

-The project is funded by the Swiss Network for International Studies (SNIS).
+The project was funded by the Swiss Network for International Studies (SNIS).